covidclinical/Phase2.1DataRPackage/README.md

 1. **QC for Phase1.1**.
 We will check the following critera:
 + Demographics:
-  + if there is missing demographics groups (e.g., missing age group);
+  + if there is missing demographic groups (e.g., missing age group);
   + if there is negative patient numbres or counts;
   + if there is number of all patients less than the number of severe patients.
-  + if the sum of different demographics groups is equal to the patient numbers for "all".
-Please note the QC only checks the groups without obfuscation (-99).
-For example, if the number of patients in age_group "0to25" is -99, then the QC will not check if the sum of all age_group is equal to the patient numbers for "all".
+  + if the sum of different demopgrahic groups is equal to the patient numbers for "all".
 + Medications and Diagnoses:
   + if there is any code not belong to the list of medclass or ICD codes;
   + if there is negative patient numbers or counts;